tjweisman/dixit/README.md

 ## Card credits

 Card illustrators include Rok Gregoric, Casandra Monroe, Teddy Weisman, and Neža Žager Korenjak.
-I also shamelessly stole some images from Thurston's *Geometry and Topology of 3-manifolds* (and a rendering of one of these images by Jeff Brock and David Dumas) and Rolfsen's *Knots and Links.*
+The cards also feature images from Thurston's *Geometry and Topology of 3-manifolds*, Dale Rolfsen's *Knots and Links,* and Fomenko and Fuchs' *Homotopical Topology*.

 If you'd like to submit cards for the game, email me at [tjweisman@gmail.com](mailto:tjweisman@gmail.com).